stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-The _pool_ member is a table specifying the number of each type of descriptor set available in the pool:
+The _pool_ member is a table specifying the available number of each type of descriptor set:

 ```java
 public Builder add(VkDescriptorType type, int count) {